SuperDARN/pydarn/README.md

 Please make sure to also read the documentation on [**citing superDARN and pydarn**](https://pydarn.readthedocs.io/en/master/user/citing/).

 As a quick tutorial on using pydarn to read a non-compressed file:

+!!!
+Warning
+    pyDARN will be removing the IO package in the next release.
+Please use [pyDARNio](https://github.com/SuperDARN/pyDARNio)

 ```python
 import pydarn